 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 The simple answer is: “no.” Most home insurance policies in Canada exclude landslide.
 Even a comprehensive policy, which offers broad protection, will likely exclude landslide.
-If you’re unsure, or can’t locate the exclusion in your policy, contact your home insurance provider for assistance.
+In many policies, landslide is included in the more general “earth movement” exclusion.
+If you’re unsure, or can’t locate that exclusion in your policy, contact your home insurance provider for assistance.

 In certain circumstances, disaster financial assistance can be declared by federal and provincial authorities.
 For example: in the province of British Columbia, certain landslides are eligible for disaster financial assistance as long as they result directly from heavy rainfall or other catastrophic causes, and were not caused by pre-existing slope instability.